mrmorphic/hwio/README.md

 	// map a value in range 0-1800 to new range 0-1023 i := hwio.Map(value, 0, 1800, 0, 1023)

+To pulse a GPIO pin (must have been assigned), you can use the Pulse function:

+	e := hwio.Pulse(somePin, hwio.HIGH, 1500)

+The second parameter is the logic level of the active level of the pulse.
+First the function sets the pin to the inactive state and then to the active state, before waiting the specified number of microseconds, and setting it inactive again.

 ## On-board LEDs

 On-board LEDs can be controlled using the helper function Led: